e2b-dev/e2b-cookbook/guides/openai-assistant-py/guide/README.md

 We define three functions that ask the user for
 - GitHub repository URL
 - Specifying the task for the AI agent (e.g., "Please write a code for printing first 100 number of a Fibonacci sequence into a "code.py" file)
-- Providing the GitHub authentication token (use the classic Personal access token).
+- Providing the GitHub authentication token.

+> We ask user to provide their GitHub [personal access token (classic)](https://github.com/settings/tokens) to securely interact with the GitHub API.

 ![HTTPS code](003.png "Tip: Provide the GitHub URL in the HTTPS format")